- By Stephen

 - integration of office machines to a centralised data network

-- placement of central requirements such as printers and copiers
+- placement of printers and copiers

 ABS statistics show that Australian workers take 8-9 days of sick leave per year.
 Ok, so that doesn’t sound too bad.